django-guardian/django-guardian/docs/configuration.rst

 .. versionadded:: 2.x.x

 Allows the default ``UserObjectPermission`` model to be overridden by a custom model.
-The custom model needs to minimally inherit from ``UserObjectPermissionBase``.
+The custom model needs to minimally inherit from ``UserObjectPermissionAbstract``.
 This is only automatically supported when set at the start of a project.
 This is NOT supported after the start of a project.
 If the dependent libraries do not call ``UserObjectPermission = get_user_obj_perms_model()`` for the model, then the dependent library does not support this feature.

 Define a custom user object permission model
 ::
-   class BigUserObjectPermission(UserObjectPermission):
+   from guardian.models import UserObjectPermissionAbstract class BigGroupObjectPermission(GroupObjectPermissionAbstract):
       id = models.BigAutoField(editable=False, unique=True, primary_key=True)
-       class Meta(UserObjectPermission.Meta):
+      class Meta(GroupObjectPermissionAbstract.Meta):
-           pass
+         abstract = False

 Configure guardian to use the custom model in `settings.py`
 ::